-"Card Payment System" is defined in the IAC Regulations and means, for the purposes of the IAC, the set of functions, procedures, arrangements, rules and devices that enable a Cardholder to effect a Card Payment with a third party other than the Card Issuer.
+Amended "Card Payment System" is defined in the IAC Regulations and means, for the effective 1.1.20 purposes of the IAC, the set of functions, procedures, arrangements, rules and devices that enable a Cardholder to effect a Card Payment with a third party other than the Card Issuer.
 For the avoidance of doubt, a Card Payment System may be a three-party scheme or a four-party scheme.